-Perform the following steps to create and use custom JSP tags:
+To create and use custom JSP tags:

-Write a tag handler class.
+1. Write a tag handler class.

 When you use a custom tag in your JSP, this class executes the functionality of the tag.
 A tag handler class implements one of three interfaces:

 '''

 javax.servlet.jsp.tagext.BodyTag

 javax.servlet.jsp.tagext.Tag

 javax.servlet.jsp.tagext.SimpleTag

 '''